Fahimsakib1/learner-academy-client/README.md

 - Sweet Alert is also used to show alert for the successful login and registration. for the error alerts is has been used also.

-### GitHub Link (Client Side) of This Project:
-Github Link Client Side: https://github.com/programming-hero-web-course1/b610-learning-platform-client-side-Fahimsakib1

 ### GitHub Link (Server Side) of This Project:
-Github Link Server Side:  https://github.com/programming-hero-web-course1/b610-lerning-platform-server-side-Fahimsakib1
+Github Link Server Side:  https://github.com/Fahimsakib1/learner-academy-server

 ### Firebase Hosting Live Website Link: